Lord-cross/Email-subscribe-card/README.md

 # Email-subscribe-card
-A mini project that made with tailwind. https://email-subscribe-card.vercel.app/
+A mini project has made with tailwind. https://email-subscribe-card.vercel.app/